The Lair

 The Lair is an American gay-themed vampire television series produced by here! in 2007.
-The first season consisted of six episodes and wrapped production in January 2007.
+A spin-off of Dante's Cove, the first season consisted of six episodes and wrapped production in January 2007.
 The first two episodes premiered on June 1, 2007.
 Season 2 consisted of nine episodes and debuted on September 5, 2008.
 A third season of 13 episodes was announced in September 2008 and Colton Ford confirmed that filming took place in October and November 2008.
 Season 3 premiered September 4, 2009.
+The series is notable for casting several adult entertainment actors in their first mainstream acting roles.

+In 2024, here! launched a revival of the series, titled The Lair: OnlyFangs.
+The season of six episodes and starring British actor Emrhys Cooper aired in 2024.
+A second season was planned for but never made.